-The experimental information on the energetics, structure, and reactivity of carbenes [31] has been reviewed.
-Hydroxyethylidene has been implicated as an intermediate in the photochemical decarboxylation of pyruvic acid [3] and is a likely interstellar species [32] because its more stable isomer, acetaldehyde, has been identified in the interstellar medium.
-A rationalization for the existence of distinct singlet trans and cis isomers is that partial C-OH double bond character forms a barrier to internal rotation of the OH group of 27.3 kcal/mol [32].
+The experimental information on the energetics, structure, and reactivity of carbenes [30] has been reviewed.
+Hydroxyethylidene has been implicated as an intermediate in the photochemical decarboxylation of pyruvic acid [3] and is a likely interstellar species [31] because its more stable isomer, acetaldehyde, has been identified in the interstellar medium.
+A rationalization for the existence of distinct singlet trans and cis isomers is that partial C-OH double bond character forms a barrier to internal rotation of the OH group of 27.3 kcal/mol [31].
 This rotational barrier has been calculated as 19.6 kcal/mol in the present calculations, and the C-OH bond order in trans-hydroxyethylidene is calculated as 1.451.

-Energies and vibrational frequencies of singlet trans- and cis-hydroxyethylidene and also triplet hydroxyethylidene have been calculated at the SCF/3-21G-optimized geometries using several levels of theory [32].
-Evanseck and Houk [33] computed MP2/6-31G, MP2/6-311G and MP4/6-311G energies at the MP2/6-31G optimized geometries for singlet trans- and cis-CH3COH, while Räsänen et al. [34] calculated energies, geometries and vibrational frequencies for singlet trans- and cis-hydroxyethylidene using the SCF, MP2, CID, and CISD methods in conjunction with basis sets ranging from 4-31G to $6-311^{++}$ G.
+Energies and vibrational frequencies of singlet trans- and cis-hydroxyethylidene and also triplet hydroxyethylidene have been calculated at the SCF/3-21G-optimized geometries using several levels of theory [31].
+Evanseck and Houk [32] computed MP2/6-31G, MP2/6-311G and MP4/6-311G energies at the MP2/6-31G optimized geometries for singlet trans- and cis-CH3COH, while Räsänen et al. [33] calculated energies, geometries and vibrational frequencies for singlet trans- and cis-hydroxyethylidene using the SCF, MP2, CID, and CISD methods in conjunction with basis sets ranging from 4-31G to $6-311^{++}$ G.

-The heats of formation calculated for trans- and cis-hydroxyethylidene are -1.5 kcal/mol and -3.2 kcal/mol, respectively.
-The relative stability is contrary to most theoretical calculations reported in the literature [28,32-34].
-Relative energies at the SCF/6-31G [33], SCF/6-31G [34], MP2&MP3/3-21G//SCF/3-21G [32], MP2/4-31G//SCF/4-31G [34], MP2/6-31G//SCF/6-31G [33], MP2/6-31G//MP2/6-31G [34], MP2&MP3&MP4/6-31G//MP2/6-31G [33], SCF/6-311G [28], MP2/6-311G [28], and various CID and CISD levels with 3-21G, 4-31G, and 6-31G basis sets [32,34] have also been reported.
-In all cases, the trans conformer was found to be more stable than the cis conformer, and this is to be expected, since the cis conformer is likely to exhibit steric repulsion between the OH group and the in-plane methyl C-H bond [32], and both conformers are predicted to be planar (except for two of the methyl group hydrogen atoms).
+The heats of formation calculated for trans- and cis-hydroxyethylidene are -1.5 kcal/mol and - 3.2 kcal/mol, respectively.
+The relative stability is contrary to most theoretical calculations reported in the literature [27,31,32,33].
+Relative energies at the SCF/6-31G [32], SCF/6-31G [33], MP2&MP3/3-21G//SCF/3-21G [31], MP2/4-31G//SCF/4-31G [33], MP2/6-31G//SCF/6-31G [32], MP2/6-31G//MP2/6-31G [33], MP2&MP3&MP4/6-31G//MP2/6-31G [32], SCF/6-311G [27], MP2/6-31G [27], and various CID and CISD levels with 3-21G, 4-31G, and 6-31G basis sets [31,33] have also been reported.
+In all cases, the trans conformer was found to be more stable than the cis conformer, and this is to be expected, since the cis conformer is expected to exhibit steric repulsion between the OH group and the in-plane methyl C-H bond [31], and both conformers are predicted to be planar (except for two of the methyl group hydrogen atoms).

-The PM3 optimized geometries are compared with literature geometries [28,33,34] in Table 6.
+The PM3 optimized geometries are compared with literature geometries [27,32,33] in Table 6.
 Calculation of the vibrational frequencies, shown in Table 7, verifies that the geometries optimized for trans- and cis-CH3COH represent true minima on their respective potential energy surfaces.
-The computed vibrational frequencies are in good agreement with the ab initio values [28], except that the latter are somewhat higher.
+The computed vibrational frequencies are in good agreement with the ab initio values [27], except that the latter are somewhat higher.
 This is because the authors had reported the unscaled vibrational frequencies.
 It is well known that ab initio methods overestimate vibrational frequencies by 10%.
 For the PM3 calculations on pyruvic acid, we saw that no scaling factor is required, except for the O-H frequencies, which are overestimated by 10%.